ETHZ-RobotX/SuperMegaBot/docs/HowToUseSMB.md

 export ROS_IP=<wlp4s0_ip>
 # the ip and port tuple we have saved in the previous step
 ```

+> Note that at every new terminal you have to repeat the steps under the title of Running the Software.
+Please refer to [the NotionsAndDevices document](/docs/NotionsAndDevices.md) for more information related to 'export' command.

 To use the packages and run the software please refer to the [HowToRunSoftware](/docs/HowToRunSoftware.md)